ddykiel/ddykiel.github.io/about/index.md

 <br>
 Hi, I’m Daniel.

-I'm a poet and prose writer with a technological background.
-I create in various styles, often incorporating multimedia, experimental, and interactive digital elements.
+I love poetry, prose, and all the genres in between.
+My work often focuses on monstrosities and the subconscious.
+Currently, I'm an M.F.A. student at the University of South Florida.

-I also have experience with technical documentation, publishing tools, and software development.
-I work remotely as an Associate Tools and Operations Specialist for Pegasystems.
-In 2022, I graduated from New College of Florida with a degree in Computer Science and Creative Writing.
+I also have experience with technical documentation, publishing tools, and interactive digital media.
+I formerly worked as an Associate Tools and Operations Specialist for Pegasystems.
+I have a Bachelor of Arts in Computer Science and Creative Writing from New College of Florida.

 I've fallen in love with two cities: St. Petersburg FL, where I currently live, and Boston MA, near where I grew up.
-I have a deep interest in Tarot, symbols, and the subconscoius.
+I also have an interest in Tarot, symbols, and the subconscoius.

+<b>Lately, I've been thinking about: labyrinths & repetition, crabs & other ocean insects, writing as play</b>

 <h2><center>Miscellaneous</center></h2>